-Toyota sets the total amount of remuneration ("Annual Total Remuneration") received by each member of the board of directors in a year based on consolidated operating income, the fluctuation of the market capitalization of Toyota (calculated by multiplying the closing price of Toyota's common stock on the Tokyo Stock Exchange and the total number of issued shares of Toyota common stock (less shares of treasury stock)) and individual performance evaluation.
-The balance after deducting fixed remuneration, or monthly remuneration, from Annual Total Remuneration constitutes performance-based remuneration.
+Toyota sets the Annual Total Remuneration received by each member of the board of directors in a year based on consolidated operating income, the fluctuation of the market capitalization of Toyota and individual performance evaluation.
+The balance after deducting monthly compensation as fixed remuneration from Annual Total Remuneration constitutes performance-based remuneration.